 Liquidation, withdrawal from Illinois, or loss of charter - If you are a corporation that is liquidated, withdraws either voluntarily or involuntarily from Illinois, or in any manner surrenders or loses your charter during any tax year, you are still required to file tax returns.
-Also, we will pursue the assessment and collection of taxes if
+Also, we will pursue the assessment and collection of taxes owed by you or your shareholders.